middlewaregruppen/tcli/README.md

 `tcli` is a command line utility for managing VMWare Tanzu namespaces and clusters

 **Work in progress** *tcli is still under active development and most features are still in an idéa phase.
-Please check in from time to time for follow the progress* 🧡
+Please check in from time to time to follow the progress* 🧡

 ## Login to Tanzu Supervisor Cluster